walifydev/interfaces/README.md

 # Walify Contracts and interfaces

+***Walify*** allows any project that wants to reward their users to do so while protecting their users valuable assets.

-This repository contains the code useful for integrating Walify into other contracts
+This repository contains the code useful for integrating Walify into other contracts.

+The "Ghost" address and "Proxy" address are synonymous.

 ## Some Features include: